 But if you tackle mental health in a proactive and preventative manner, you can do ten times the amount for yourself.
 Not only will you feel better now, but you’ll have so many more tools and coping mechanisms for those moments when things feel overwhelming and you can barely breathe.

-So let’s turn your mental awareness into a daily habit; here’s how to fashion yourself a mental health routine that’ll really work.
+Let’s turn your mental awareness into a daily habit; here’s how to fashion yourself a mental health routine that’ll really work.

 Start Journaling Your Feelings